Hayato Sakurai

 Hayato Sakurai (Sakurai Hayato) (born August 24, 1975) also known as Mach (マッハ, Mahha), is a Japanese mixed martial artist.
 A professional competitor since 1996, he has formerly competed for the UFC, PRIDE, DREAM, Shooto, Vale Tudo Japan, DEEP, and participated in the Yarennoka!, Dynamite!!
 2008, Dynamite!!
 2009, Dynamite!!
 2010, and Fight For Japan: Genki Desu Ka Omisoka 2011 events.
 Sakurai finished second (Silver) in the Absolute Class (no weight limit) ADCC Submission Wrestling World Championship in 1999 at just under 77 kg.
 During the height of his career in 2000 and 2001 he was considered to be one of the top pound for pound fighters in MMA.
 He is the former Shooto Middleweight Champion.

 His nickname, "Mach", pronounced ma-ha in Japanese was taken as a tribute to his childhood professional wrestling hero, Higo Shigehisashi better known as Mach Hayato, the first Japanese professional wrestler to completely embrace the Mexican style of lucha libre and was also among the group of professional wrestlers who made the transition to shoot wrestling as part of the original UWF movement.

-He holds notable victories over Daiju Takase and Luciano Azevedo, who in turn hold victories against Anderson Silva and Jose Aldo respectively.